-The Connect IQ system allows third party developers to bring their design and experience to Garmin products.
+The Connect IQ system allows you to bring your design and experience to our products.
 Your ideas and content are what will power the wearable revolution!
-This document will go over some of the guidelines of designing an app for a Garmin wearable device.
+Here are some user experience guidelines for designing apps.

-The KISS principal is one of the best rules of thumb when making a wearable app.
-One of the synonyms of the word “watch” is “to observe”.
+The KISS principal¹ is one of the best rules of thumb when making a wearable app.
+One of the synonyms of the word “watch” is “observe.”
 When designing smart watch apps, it is best to keep in mind that watches are best when used to observe.
 Great wearable apps stay out of the user’s way, and keep the interactions to a minimum.
 Give the user fast access to the information and key interactions they care about.
-Garmin devices have access to a number of different sensors, including GPS, compass, accelerometer, barometer, as well as the ANT+ network.
+Our devices have access to a number of different sensors, including GPS, compass, accelerometer, barometer, as well as the ANT+ network.
 Let the user see information about themselves in interesting ways.

-The Connect IQ app types are based on the use case of the app.
+Connect IQ app types are based on the use case of the app.
 Watch apps have full control of the device.
-Widgets provide glanceable information to the user.
-Data fields allow customization of the Garmin activities.
+Widgets provide information at-a-glance to the user.
+Data fields allow customization of Garmin activities.
 Watch faces provide custom displays for the home screen of the watch.

 In this section we will delve into the specific guidelines for each use case.

 Watch apps are by far the most robust type of app available.
-These allow the most flexibility and customization to the app designer.
-They also provide the most access to the capabilities of the wearable device, such as accessing ANT+ sensors, the accelerometer and reading/recording FIT files.
+These allow the most flexibility and customization to you and also provide the most access to the capabilities of the wearable device, such as accessing ANT+ sensors, the accelerometer and reading/recording FIT files.

-The suite of Garmin wearables are each designed to fulfill different needs and behaviors of active individuals, from endurance runners to triathletes to outdoor enthusiasts and adventurers.
-The core focus of these wearables centers on the recording and tracking of activities, from running to hiking to skiing.
-Users of the different Garmin wearables desire to track specific types of data and great care should be taken in designing your watch app to understand the needs of the user doing a particular activity or task and provide appropriate feedback, metrics and configurability to give the user the best experience.
+Our suite of wearable devices are each designed to fulfill different needs and behaviors of active individuals, from endurance runners, to triathletes to outdoor enthusiasts and adventurers.
+The core focus of these wearables centers around the recording and tracking of activities, from running to hiking to skiing.
+Users want to track specific types of data, and you should take great care in designing your watch app to understand the user’sneeds when doing a particular activity or task and provide appropriate feedback, metrics and configurability for the best experience.

 The initial view of the app should be a call to action.
-If your app represents some form of activity like hiking or weight lifting, the initial view of the app should ask to be started.
-Present the user with information from the sensors that make them want to hit the start button.
+If your app represents some form of activity, such as hiking or weight lifting, the initial view of the app should ask to be started.
+Present users with information from the sensors that make them want to hit the start button.

-Garmin commonly uses page loops to present multiple pages of information.
+We commonly use page loops to present multiple pages of information.
 Page loops are a carousel of pages, each one a unique view on the activity.
-This is a common metaphor in Garmin products and easy to implement in Connect IQ.
+This is a common metaphor in our products and easy to implement in Connect IQ.

 When your app is presenting large amounts of text to the user, try to keep information in the center of the screen.
 On round screens the top and bottom of the screen provide a limited viewing area.
 Use the top for contextual headers, scroll arrows, and other small hints of information.

 Your widget should load and unload quickly.
-Widgets are presented to the user as a carousel, and they may be starting your widget only to get to the next one.
-If your widget takes too long to load or unload, users will remove it from the watch and punish your app with a one star review.
+Widgets are presented to users as a carousel, so they may be starting your widget only to get to the next one.

 Watch faces run continuously on the device and can have the most effect on power consumption.
 A poorly designed watch face — one that takes too long to draw — can greatly degrade the battery life of the wearable.